abenkhadra/llvm-pass-tutorial/README.md

 $ make
 $ cd ..
 ```
-cmake needs to find its LLVM configurations which which we provided in
+cmake needs to find its LLVM configurations which we provid in
 `$LLVM_DIR`.
 Alternatively, you can use the one available in system-wide
 at `/usr/share/llvm-3.8/cmake/`